-Legacies given to Insight are always spent on Insight’s charitable aim to provide advice and support to people living with sight impairment.
-Insight has always adapted the services it provides depending on the needs of our clients.
-Recently this has meant that we have introduced computer classes, showing people how to use specialist adapted software as well as the accessibility options on more mainstream systems, but as ever this depends on the clients wants and wishes.
-Other technologies have been added to our Low Vision Resource Center, including mobile phones and most importantly workshops on how to use them!
+Legacies given to Insight are always spent on our charitable aim, which is to provide advice and support to people living with sight impairment.
+Insight has always adapted the services it offers to reflect the needs of our clients.
+Recently this has meant that we have introduced computer classes, to show people how to use specialised adapted software, or utilise the accessibility options on more mainstream devices.
+However, classes will always be geared towards each person’s particular needs.
+We have also added easy to use Smartphones to the range of equipment in our Low Vision Resource Centre and are happy to offer training on how to use them.

-£1000 – Helps towards paying for the training of a Sight Loss Advisor.
+£1000 – Helps towards the cost of training a Sight Loss Advisor.

-£10,000 – Makes sure that there is someone to answer the Helpline when someone calls.
+£10,000 – Makes sure that there is someone to answer the Helpline when you call.

-£100,000 – Helps towards Insights core operating costs for a year.
-So that people living with sight loss can access the support they need, in a manner that suits them, when they need it.
-It currently costs around £200,000 per year to provide the current level of services that we offer.
+£100,000 – Helps towards Insight’s core operating costs for a year, so people with sight loss can access the support they need, when they need it.
+It currently costs around £200,000 per year to provide the services we offer.

 Where do I start?

-Making a will is far less complicated and expensive than you might think, and it is perhaps one of the most important things you’ll ever do.
-It is the only way to be sure your family, friends, favourite charities and others are provided for as you wish after your death.
+Making a will is far less complicated and expensive than you might think and is one of the most important things you’ll ever do.
+It is the only way to be sure your family, friends, or favourite charities, will be provided for after your death.

-It is always best to use the services of a solicitor when making a will.
-A solicitor will be able to advise you on all legal aspects, preparing for future changes, inheritance tax planning and the different ways in which you can make sure all your beneficiaries are provided for – including leaving a donation to Insight – as well as ensuring that the will is correctly drawn up in law.
+It is always best to use the services of a solicitor when making a will, as they will be able to advise you on all legal aspects, taking into account any future changes or inheritance tax planning.
+This will ensure that, if you would like to leave a donation to Insight, your will is correctly drawn up.

-To find a solicitor contact The Law Society www.lawsociety.org.uk or ring 020 7320 5650 and do not be afraid to shop around and make sure that you are comfortable and happy with your chosen solicitor.
+To find a solicitor, contact The Law Society www.lawsociety.org.uk or ring 020 7320 5650 Do not be afraid to shop around and make sure that you are comfortable and happy with your chosen solicitor.